 In the course of a school day, student studies range from experiential learning activities i.e. designing a Rube Goldberg invention (Science 9) to project-based learning with the construction of solar cars (Science 6).
 In the same day, students might engage in an inquiry-based in-depth exploration of the Civil War (History 8), creating and rehearsing an original play (Drama 6-9), discussing and dramatizing portions of The Odyssey (English 9), learning about internet safety (Information Literacy 6), and learning how to graph functions (Algebra I).
 Bement students benefit from the cultural diversity of our boarding community as they share classrooms with students from around the globe.
 In every class, athletic field, and corner of the school, our students and faculty embrace the values of acceptance, honesty, integrity, kindness, respect, and responsibility…which help us to maintain our strong sense of community.
 It takes a major effort to do this daily, but the rewards are many.
 Students and teachers working together help to make the daily journey much easier and more enriching!

 Fridays are an exciting time in the upper school.
 Students start the morning attending special performances in all school meeting, followed by morning classes, and a band/chorus/strings rehearsal period.
 After lunch, on alternate Fridays, students participate in either the electives program or group activities with their advisors.
 The electives program allows students and faculty to collaborate on rich learning experiences not covered in the regular curriculum.
-Recent offerings have included stop-motion video production, cycling, jazz band, and dance.
+Recent offerings have included stop-motion video production, cycling, jazz band, knitting, photography, and production of our upper school literary magazine, Blaze.